 In 1998, Mike was elected to the office of State Treasurer and re-elected in 2002.
 In 2005, the U.S. Marine Corps was under strength in meeting their requirements for the Iraq War and Mike once again answered the call to duty.
 Mike resigned his position as the State Treasurer and volunteered to return to the U.S. Marine Corps for an assignment in Iraq.
 In Iraq, Mike was a civil affairs officer where he worked in support of the Independent Electoral Commission of Iraq (IECI) in 2005 and in 2006 he was reassigned to help establish interim local governments in the Western Euphrates River Valley.

 In 2006, Mike came home after completing a full tour of duty in Iraq and was appointed by Governor Bill Owens to serve out the remainder of his term as the State Treasurer.
 In 2008, Mike was elected to the U.S. House of Representatives.

 Mike is the only veteran in the Colorado delegation and the only Member of Congress to have served in both Iraq Wars.
-He serves on the Armed Services Committee and the Veteran’s Affairs Committee where he is the Chairman for the Subcommittee on Oversight and Investigations.
+He serves on the Veteran’s Affairs Committee and the Armed Services Committee, where he is Chairman of the Military Personnel Subcommittee.